tasosfas/CS50-final-project-readme/README.md

 ![index](https://github.com/tasosfas/test/blob/main/index.JPG)

  #### Donate a book
  In this page, the user can donate a book to the library.
-The user should specify the name of the book and the quantity he/she wants to donate (in case someone wants to donate more than one copy of the same book).
+The user should specify the title of the book and the quantity he/she wants to donate (in case someone wants to donate more than one copy of the same book).
 After the donation has been done successfully, the user is redictered to the index page.
 ![donate](https://github.com/tasosfas/test/blob/main/donate.JPG)

  #### Rent a book